 • Full grain: fully preserved natural marks and strongest type of leather

 • Nubuck: finer grain, velvet-like, sanded or buffed strong but soft material

-• Suede: soft, flexible and absorbent inner side of a hide
+• Suede: soft, flexible and lighter weight side of a hide

 Leather can be greatly affected by both moisture and temperature levels.
-High temperature and low moisture will dry out and crack leather.
-Saturated leather will permanently warp the shape no matter how tough the type of leather.
+High temperatures and low moisture will dry out and crack leather.
+Saturated leather will permanently warp and misshape no matter how tough the leather.
 To maintain a good level of moisture, invest in a conditioning cream.
 Conditioners seal in a little bit of moisture to prevent cracking and increase flexibility.
 When applying conditioner pay special attention to areas that crease most such as the flex point of the toes.
 Then seal with waterproofing spray or wax.
 We advise using leather conditioner at least twice a year.

 If your boots are muddy or dusty:

 For full grain leather

 • Use a shoe brush to remove cakes of dirt

 • Remove the laces (can be washed separately eg in washing machine)